-Algorithm is updated to process also METimage on EPS-SG (as demonstrational functionality TBD03) and SLSTR (also demonstrational functionality) in addition to AVHRR, MODIS, VIIRS and MERSI-2 (MERSI-2 was added as a patch to PPS version 2018, and is now operational).
+Algorithm is updated to process also METimage on EPS-SG and SLSTR (asdemonstrational functionality) in addition to AVHRR, MODIS, VIIRS and MERSI-2 (MERSI-2 was added as a patch to PPS version 2018, and is now operational since v2021).
+For a scene with METimage syntethic data, please see Figure 1.

-For PPS version v2021the calculation of risk for sunglint is updated to use the formula for Phong specular reflection, this is the same method used to detect sunglint in the Cloud Probability product.
+For PPS version v2021 the calculation of risk for sunglint is updated to use the formula for Phong specular reflection, this is the same method used to detect sunglint in the Cloud Probability product.
 The old method failed to detect sunglint areas in some specific cases (under high local solar zenith angle).